Trial of Olympic sheikh on forgery charges opens in Geneva - WHIZ News

 The first defendant questioned was Hamad al-Haroun, described in the indictment document as a former trusted aide to Sheikh Ahmad.

-Al-Haroun confirmed he had previously worked for the Al-Kharafi family, and had met Sheikh Nasser who at one time was his father’s boss.
+Al-Haroun confirmed he previously worked with a member of the Al-Kharafi family, and met Sheikh Nasser who at one time was his father’s boss.

 The presiding judge’s opening questions to Al-Haroun focused on how many people had access to an email account that appeared to be controlled by him.